gitgig-io/awesome-open-source/README.md

 - [Python](docs/python.md)
 - [Rust](docs/rust.md)

+## What is GitGig?

+[GitGig](https://gitgig.io/) is a platform designed to help developers monetize their open-source contributions and project maintainers clear their backlog of open issues.
+It provides a [marketplace](https://app.gitgig.io/) where developers can earn bounties working on open source projects and showcase their skills.
+By facilitating these connections, GitGig aims to empower developers to turn their passion for open-source work into a sustainable income, fostering a supportive and thriving open-source community.

 ## Contributing

 - Follow the format of the pages in this repo.
 See `Elixir` for an example.